tkeffer/weert-js/README.md

 If successful, the server will return a response code of 201, with the response `Location` field set to the URL of the newly created resource (packet).
-The body of the response will hold a JSON representation of the posted packet.

 **Example**